The boundary value problem for Yang--Mills--Higgs fields: The alpha -YMH functional

 \subsection{The smoothness of perturbed solution}

-We first write down the Euler--Lagrange equation of $\mathcal{L}_\alpha$ locally in terms of Fermi coordinates, then extend the solution to the whole disc via a reflection argument.
+We first write down the Euler--Lagrange equation of $\mathcal{L}_\alpha$ locally in terms of Fermi coordinates, then the $L_2^2$-interior regularity follows directly from \autoref{thm:Morrey}.
+To prove the boundary regularity, we extend the solution from half disc to the whole disc via a reflection argument.
 It turns out that such reflected solution satisfies an equation that is similar to the original one (with coefficients extended properly), c.f.~\autoref{lem:bdry-reg}.
 The verification of this fact is given by decomposing the test function through parity and check the parity of each coefficient.
-The $L_2^2$-regularity of extended solution is obtained by applying~\autoref{thm:Morrey}, and the smoothness up to the boundary of critical points of $\mathcal{L}_\alpha$ for $\alpha-1$ small follows from bootstrap of the $L_2^2$-strong solution.
+It is notable that in general the coefficient involving the Christoffel symbols of extended solution is only $L^\infty$ near the free boundary, and we cannot apply \autoref{thm:Morrey} directly to the extended solution to show the boundary regularity.
+This explains the additional requirement that $K\subset F$ is totally geodesic.
+Finally, the smoothness up to the boundary of critical points of $\mathcal{L}_\alpha$ for $\alpha-1$ small follows from a bootstrap of the $L_2^2$-strong solution.